Current Projects etc.

 A tiny little organ which is in a private chapel.
 As a result, the pipework is of better than average quality and has never been altered.
 It has been described by the former organist of Salisbury Cathedral as sounding just like Salisbury did in the old days.
 Although very limited in terms of specification with less than 10 stops, the various ranks have found their way into Bruton in one form or another.

 This organ has some of the oldest extant pipework in existence - certainly in Britain.
 It is vaguely possible that the earliest pipes may date back to 1524 but this seems to be unlikely.
 Certainly some pipes very definitely date back to 1696 and others to 1770 but a lot are of a very much later vintage by Father Willis in 1867.
 However, FW respected that which had gone before and whilst some ranks obviously bear the FW stamp, the instrument does not sound like his work as a whole.
 The case is particularly fine and is the work of Grinling Gibbons who was responsible for the case at St. Paul's Cathedral in London.
-Several of the stops were used to fill in the gaps missing in the original Bruton specification and the whole instrument is planned to be a HW installation for the future in the original church once the necessary funds have been raised.
+Many of the stops in this instrument were used in the Georgian Series of libraries.

 This is a small chamber organ in an equally small church in the same parish as Bruton. originally incomplete with 3 stops, the instrument is now complete to the original planned specification of five stops.
 There are several other similar or near identical instruments in Kings College, Cambridge and a number of other university music departments.
-Some of the stops have been used for the Choir organ at Bruton.
 This organ is currently subject to preparation as a stand alone instrument and part of a separate project.

 1830 ?
 1859 J.W.WALKER

 This started of life as a chamber organ by Walker but was enlarged and moved to its current position in 1859.
 Not a particularly inspiring specification as such on paper but the quality and tone of the pipework is really quite fine.
-This instrument is currently undergoing preparation as a forthcoming sample library with a few necessary additions.
-Some of the stops were used in the choir organ at Bruton.
+This instrument forms the basis of the Georgian Series of sample libraries with a few necessary additions.

 * * * * *